pschneider-manzell/grails-spock-examples/README.md

 Functional tests
 ---------------------
-Coming soon
+* Scaffolding CRUD actions (Based on Geb)

 Running the tests
 ------------------
 1. Checkout the source
-2. Make sure you have Grails 2.2.0 installed
+2. Make sure you have Grails 2.3.5 installed
 3. run grails test-app unit:spock to execute all unit tests based on spock
 4. run grails test-app integration:spock to execute all integration tests based on spock